ecklm/adaptive-network-slicing/slicing/README.md

 ## Objective

-When some of the flows are not using the maximum bandwidth available for them, the other flows get a bit more than they are originally assigned
+When some of the flows are not using the bandwidth available for them, the other flows get a bit more than they are originally assigned.

 ## Limitations and scenario